ThanatosShinji/onnx-tool/README.md

 ## Memory Compression

+### Activation compression
+Activation memory also called temporary memory is created by each OP's output.
+Only the last activation marked as the model's output will be kept.
+So you don't have to prepare memory space for each activation tensor.
+They better reuse an optimized memory size.

 For large language models and high-resolution CV models, the activation memory compression is a key to save memory.
 The compression method achieves 5% memory compression on most models.
 For example: